TheOdinProject/curriculum/nodeJS/final_project/conclusion.md

 Still, at this point you've got the NodeJS and Express building blocks.
 When you work your first six months on the job as a full stack JavaScript dev, you will learn as much information as you just did.
 Because the point of this course has been to instill these building blocks in you, you're in a place to actually get that first job and build on what you know.

+### Lesson overview

+This section contains a general overview of topics that you will learn in this lesson.

+- Explore next steps in your NodeJS journey.
+- Learn about topics like security, caching, DevOps, and non-relational databases.
+- Find out how to keep learning and contribute to the developer community.

 ### Next steps

 This final lesson isn't designed to explicitly teach new material, just point you in the right direction if you'd like to dig a bit deeper before moving on.
 Or maybe you'll bookmark it and come back when you want to see where to head next in your NodeJS journey.